prashantvk1803/Aps_portfolio.github.io/function.md

   - Remove Operation: `O(log n)`
 - **Space Complexity**: `O(n)`, where n is the number of ads in the priority queue.

 Ad insertion in streaming apps involves advanced algorithms and data structures that dynamically match advertising to user choices and the streaming context.
 As user and ad campaign complexity increased, simple queues became less personalizable and efficient.
 Using hash tables for efficient data storage and priority queues for real-time decision making, streaming systems can optimise ad insertion based on user data and content relevancy.
-These approaches increase user engagement, maximise ad income prospects, and offer scalable solutions that adapt to changing user demands and ad campaign priorities, resulting in a smooth and personalised streaming experience.

 <br>